storybookjs/test-runner/README.md

 The test runner supports code coverage with the `--coverage` flag or `STORYBOOK_COLLECT_COVERAGE` environment variable.
 The pre-requisite is that your components are instrumented using [istanbul](https://istanbul.js.org/).

-### Instrument the code
+### 1 - Instrument the code

 Given that your components' code runs in the context of a real browser, they have to be instrumented so that the test runner is able to collect coverage.
+This is done by configuring [istanbul](https://istanbul.js.org/) in your Storybook.
+You can achieve that in two different ways:

+#### Using @storybook/addon-coverage

-You can either do that manually with whatever flavor of istanbul (babel, rollup, vite, webpack loader) configuration, or for select frameworks (React, Preact, HTML, Web components and Vue) you can use the [@storybook/addon-coverage](https://github.com/storybookjs/addon-coverage) addon.
+For select frameworks (React, Preact, HTML, Web components and Vue) you can use the [@storybook/addon-coverage](https://github.com/storybookjs/addon-coverage) addon, which will automatically configure the plugin for you.

-Install the istanbul babel plugin:
+Install `@storybook/addon-coverage`:

 ```sh
 yarn add -D @storybook/addon-coverage